nerves-project/nerves_system_mangopi_mq_pro/README.md

 ## Networking

 The board has two network interfaces, a WiFi module and a virtual Ethernet on the USB C connector marked "OTG".
+If virtual Ethernet isn't working for you, try a different USB cable.
+You're welcome.

 ## GPIO